mhammell-laboratory/TElocal/README.rst

 to the PATH variable, and

-     /local/home/usr/lib/python2.X/site-packages
+     /local/home/usr/lib/pythonX.Y/site-packages

-to the PYTHONPATH variable, where python2.X refers to the python version (e.g. python2.7 if using python version 2.7.x).
+to the PYTHONPATH variable, where X refers to the major python version, and Y refers to the minor python version. (e.g. python2.7 if using python version 2.7.x, and python3.6 if using python version 3.6.x)

 TElocal